secretstartups/handbook/support/support-ops/training/automations.html.md

    conjunction with the **all** conditions).
 1. enter the actions for the automation to perform

-After doing this, you will then click the black `Create automation` button.
+After doing this, you will then click the blue `Create automation` button.

 **Note**: By default, the automation's position will be set to the bottom of all automations.
 To adjust this, see [Positioning](#positioning).